Savage Civilisation

-Savage Civilisation by Tom Harrisson was published in January 1937 by Victor Gollancz.
+Savage Civilisation is a 1937 book by Tom Harrisson.
+It was published in January 1937 by Victor Gollancz.
 The book is a mixture of history, ethnographical account and travel narrative, set in the New Hebrides (now Vanuatu).
 Harrisson’s biographer, Judith Heimann, describes it as one of the “few works of scholarship in the social sciences to have survived so well the sixty-odd years” since its publication.

 Origins

 In September 1933 the Oxford University Expedition to the New Hebrides (then an Anglo-French Condominium) arrived at Hog Harbour, Espiritu Santo Island.
 The expedition aimed to collect and observe the flora and fauna of the islands under the leadership of the Oxford biologist John Baker.
 Harrisson was enrolled as an ornithologist.
 A photographer, zoologist and botanist also numbered among the expedition’s members.
 The following year the team was enlarged to include the Australian Jock Marshall.
 Marshall was to stay after the rest of the expedition returned to England and Harrisson volunteered to help him.
 He ended up staying until the middle of 1935.

-Harrisson conceived of the book as a monument to the local people whom he initially believed were doomed to extinction.
-To this end he began to collect census data and later still ethnographic information about the various communities on the islands.
-His project took him to Malekula in mid-1934, the territory of the Big Nambas, a community that was not enamored with Western ways and which was said to still practice cannibalism.
+Harrisson conceived the book as a monument to the local people whom he initially believed were doomed to extinction.
+To this end he began to collect census data and, later still, ethnographic information about the various communities on the islands.
+His project took him to Malekula in mid-1934, the territory of the Big Nambas, a community that was not enamoured with Western ways and which was said to still practice cannibalism.
 Few whites had spent much time among these people.
-Harrisson put down his own success at doing so to his unusual ability to consume vast account of the local liquid intoxicant, kava.
+Harrisson put down his own success at doing so to his unusual ability to consume vast amounts of the local liquid intoxicant, kava.